buildanetwork/azure-data-engineering/Stream Data into Synapse using Databricks.md

 ### 4. Set up Azure Databricks

 Creating a Databricks workspace is easy.
 You can use this [documentation](https://learn.microsoft.com/en-us/azure/databricks/getting-started/) from Microsoft to setup yours.
-You will need also need to configure clusters, you can use this [guide](https://learn.microsoft.com/en-us/azure/databricks/clusters/configure) to do this.
+You will need also need to configure clusters, you can use this [guide](https://learn.microsoft.com/en-us/azure/databricks/clusters/configure) to set them up.
+Please use the `12.1 (includes Apache Spark 3.3.1, Scala 2.12)` Databricks Runtime Version.

 ### 5. Set up Azure Key Vault